linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 31.03.2023 (announcement Cloud2Go)
+- 👨‍💻🔧🌥️ Working hard to fix the #Cloud2Go issue as quickly as possible!
+Stay tuned for updates. #techsupport #cloudcomputing

 ### 29.03.2023 (announcement)
 - We've registered Linkspreed as a company! 🚀